yiisoft/validator/docs/guide/customizing-error-messages.md

 ### Passing within a data object for validation

 Another option is providing translations in the validated data object itself.
-This approach can be used to create form classes for example.
+This approach can be used to create a form classes for example.

-There is another special interface called `AttributeTranslatorProviderInterface` for this case allowing validator to extract translations from the objects implementing it.
-An example for russian language:
+There is another special interface called `AttributeTranslatorProviderInterface` for this case allowing the validator to extract translations from the objects implementing it.
+An example for Russian language:

 ```php
 final class ChangePasswordForm implements AttributeTranslatorProviderInterface